Nanofus/novel.js/DOCUMENTATION.md

 The settings object contains settings for the application.
 All of the settings values should always be defined, unless otherwise stated; see the example application for default values.

 - `debugMode` - True or false.
 If true, the hidden items list is shown to the player the same way as the regular inventory.
+- `inventoryHidden` - True or false.
+If true, the inventory is always hidden.
+Can be overridden on a scene-by-scene basis.
 - `alwaysShowDisabledChoices` - True or false.
 If true, choices with unmet requirements are always shown.
 - `saveMode` - `text` or `cookie`.
 See [Saving](#saving).
 - `showSaveButtons` - True or false.
 If true, the saving and loading buttons are shown, otherwise they are hidden.